 Put simply, digital asset management (DAM) is software that helps you catalogue, store and access digital files in a way that actually makes sense.
-Although you could repurpose something like SharePoint or a manual file-folder system, DAM is best thought of (and should be thought of) as software purpose-built for managing digital assets.
+Although you could repurpose something like SharePoint for digital asset management or a manual file-folder system, a full DAM is best thought of (and should be thought of) as software purpose-built for managing digital assets.

 This answer, however, begs two questions:

 - What is a digital asset?
 These are your files stored on a computer (or in the cloud… which is basically a computer), that you can access from your computer or smartphone.
 This includes anything from a Word document to a picture you took this morning of your dog.
 You can store any type of asset with DAM, but at Brandworkz most of our clients use our system for brand assets.

 - What is a brand asset?
 Brand assets are all of the files, images, documents, videos and more that make up your brand.
 They are everything that you have that is branded in one way or another, and need to be kept consistent and up to date.

 With digital channels now central to business success, getting your digital assets in order has never been more important.
 Fundamentally, there are a lot of options when it comes to good digital asset management (DAM), and we’re gonna provide a beginner’s guide to it all.

 We aren’t DAM experts here at Brandworkz.
 We’re experts in brand management software (BMS), and have built up years of experience working with clients to improve their digital asset management software situation, which is the main reason we’re writing this article.
 Fundamentally, we believe DAM needs to sit at the heart of a wider brand management context — working with (rather than against) things like asset approval workflows, templates and more.
 So, with that in mind, let’s get started!

 Suggested reading: A central outcome DAM can help you provide is improved brand consistency.
 For some hands-on support, check out our free resource — The Brand Consistency Toolkit.